stackitcloud/stackit-cli/docs/stackit_mongodbflex_user_reset-password.md

 ### Synopsis

-Resets the password of a MongoDB Flex user.
-The new password is shown in the command's output.
+Resets the password of a MongoDB Flex user. sThe new password is visible after and cannot be retrieved later.

 ```
 stackit mongodbflex user reset-password USER_ID [flags]